 - Trend Micro antivirus version 15 or earlier.
 Adobe recommends you update to the Trend Micro version 16 or higher.
 For more information, see Can’t verify your subscription status | Acrobat, Trend Micro Antivirus.

 - Palo Alto’s Traps version 5 or lower causes Adobe Acrobat or Acrobat Reader to crash when the Protected Mode is enabled.
 Adobe recommends you update to the latest version of traps.

 - Some Symantec Endpoint Protection configurations.
 Adobe recommends that users update to Symantec Endpoint Protection 11.0 RU6 MP2 or higher.

-- McAfee VirusScan Enterprise for certain actions in Reader.
+- McAfee VirusScan Enterprise for certain actions in Adobe Acrobat or Acrobat Reader.
 Known actions include the following:

 - Launching of some IME tools.
-Note: Disabling Buffer Overflow Protection can provide a workaround for many McAfee users.
+As a workaround, disable the Buffer Overflow Protection in McAfee antivirus.

 Adobe is working with anti-virus companies to resolve these problems.

-The installation of some smart cards doesn't work for Reader X users when in Protected Mode.
+The installation of some smart cards doesn't work for Adobe Acrobat or Acrobat Reader users when in Protected Mode.
 Because Protected Mode sandboxes certain processes that make system calls, smart card installation can fail or result in the "unsupported configuration" dialog appearing.
 However, a simple workaround is available.
 Install the smart card software with Protected Mode turned off as follows: